Captain Tsubasa: Rise of New Champions: Marketing

 In April 2021, Bandai Namco Europe and the Ligue de Football Professionnel began a partnership through which 17 of the 20 2020-21 Ligue 1 clubs (not including Paris Saint-Germain FC, Olympique Lyonnais and Olympique de Marseille) had their kits unlockable through a two-week event in April and May the same year.

 Reception

 The Microsoft Windows version of the game received generally positive reviews, while the console versions were met by "mixed or average reviews", according to the review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 59% of critics.

 The Nintendo Switch version of Rise of New Champions was the sixth highest-selling retail game during its first week of sale in Japan, with 16,678 copies being sold.
 During the same week, the PlayStation 4 version sold 13,828 copies in Japan, making it the eighth bestselling retail game of the week in the country.
-By September 2020, over 500,000 physical and digital copies had been sold worldwide.
+By September 2020, over 500 000 physical and digital copies had been sold worldwide.